elaeon/Sensors/README.md

 # sensors
-Sensors, is an library for send datatime series over the network, for example data generated from temperature sensors.
+Sensors, is a library for send datatime series over the network, for example data generated from temperature sensors.

 Example.
 First define a function where the data is generated.